X-MCB/DataStrucute-UNIRIO/README.md

 # Estrutura-de-Dados-UNIRIO
-Exercise lists for the Data Structure class on UNIRIO.
+Exercise lists for the Data Structure class.
 Covering subjects such as stacks, files, lists, binary trees, heaps and others.

 List 1 - Stacks